Home/Projects/Rear Extension

 Rear extensions are permitted development for houses (not flats) within specific size and height limits set by the GPDO, Schedule 2, Part 1, Class A.

-London is different.
-Conservation area coverage, Article 4 directions and listed buildings are much more common in London than the national average, and any of them can remove the PD route.
+Local designations change the answer.
+Conservation areas, Article 4 directions and listed buildings vary widely between authorities and any of them can remove the PD route.
 Use the address-level checker before you assume PD applies.

 Permitted Development Rules for Rear Extension